mateuszac/FIDI/README.md

 # FIDI
- Program for static analysis for shields and plates using  finite-difference methods (FDM)
+ Program for static analysis for shields and plates using  finite-difference method (FDM)

 ## Folders structure